Moffat, Dumfries and Galloway

-Moffat is a burgh and parish in Dumfriesshire.
-Part of the Dumfries and Galloway local authority area in Scotland, it lies on the River Annan, with a population of around 2,500.
-It was a centre of the wool trade and a spa town.
+Moffat is a historic market town, burgh and parish in Dumfries and Galloway, Scotland.
+Historically part of Dumfriesshire, it lies on the River Annan, and was a centre of the wool trade and a spa town.
+It had a population of 2,497 in 2022.

 Moffat is around 59 mi to the southeast of Glasgow, 51 mi southwest of Edinburgh, 21 mi northeast of Dumfries and 44 mi northwest of Carlisle.

 The Moffat House Hotel, located at the northern end of the High Street, was designed by John Adam.
 The nearby Star Hotel, a mere 20 ft (6 m) wide, was listed in the Guinness Book of Records as the narrowest hotel in the world.
 Moffat won the Britain in Bloom contest in 1996.

-Moffat is home to Moffat toffee.

 The town is held to be the ancestral seat of Clan Moffat.
 The Devil's Beef Tub, near Moffat was used by the members of Clan Moffat and later the members of Clan Johnstone to hoard cattle stolen in predatory raids.
+Moffat is home to Moffat toffee.